Shoulder Impingement - Pain on Top of Your Shoulder Near the Neck

 Shoulder Impingement Physical Therapy

 It’s vital to get proper treatment for shoulder impingement syndrome as soon as it happens.
-When left untreated, other conditions can result like rotator-cuff tears or tendinitis and irritation of the bursa.
+When left untreated, other conditions can result like rotator-cuff tears or tendonitis and irritation of the bursa.

 We can treat your shoulder impingement and depending on your condition, help you get back to your daily activities.
 First, we will perform a thorough evaluation to determine your condition and create a treatment plan that is best for you.
 We utilize manual therapy with a hands-on approach to gently move your joints and muscles.
 Muscle strengthening begins as we design a personalized resistance program for you.
 Functional training can help you transition back to your typical activities after your motion and strength improves and your pain subsides.